-Blasch has been serving the sulfur recovery market for over two decades and in this time has developed a number of patented innovations that have allowed operators to run longer campaigns with greater reliability while saving energy with lower emissions.
+Blasch has been serving the sulfur recovery and thermal oxidizer (TOX) market for over two decades and in this time has developed a number of patented innovations that have allowed operators to run longer campaigns with greater reliability while saving energy with lower emissions.
 Our unique forming process allows us the freedom to design virtually without constraint to optimize the end user’s process.

-Fluid catalytic cracking involves the breaking down of the larger, heavier and more complex hydrocarbon molecules into simpler and lighter molecules.
-Fluid catalytic cracking, by definition, involves the use of abrasive catalysts at high pressures in fluidizing environments, high temperatures and steam.
-Blasch has significant expertise all of these environments and has developed a number of abrasion resistant silicon carbides that can stand up to these conditions and may be cast into a variety of close tolerance, complex shapes that can be used for everything from the air grid nozzles to large vessel linings.
+Fluid catalytic cracking involves the breaking down of the larger, heavier, and more complex hydrocarbon molecules into simpler and lighter molecules.
+Fluid catalytic cracking, by definition, involves the use of abrasive catalysts at high pressures in fluidizing environments, high temperatures, and steam.
+Blasch has significant expertise in all of these environments and has developed a number of abrasion-resistant silicon carbides that can stand up to these conditions and may be cast into a variety of close tolerance, complex shapes that can be used for everything from the air grid nozzles to large vessel linings.
 Learn more about our ceramic solutions for common wear problems in FCCUs.

 Conditions in secondary or autothermal reformers, gas to liquids and syngas processes can be quite extreme, with heavily reducing hydrogen and carbon monoxide atmospheres.
-The materials selected for use in the waste heat boiler section must be of the highest purity alumina, yet maintain excellent thermal shock resistance.
+The materials selected for use in the reactor or waste heat boiler section must be of the highest purity alumina, yet maintain excellent thermal shock resistance.
 The Blasch process allows for the manufacture of 99%+ alumina that is not fine grained, fully dense, or sintered and therefore retains the excellent thermal shock performance of the rest of the Blasch compositions.

 Blasch has extensive global experience in solving every day challenges of modern TiO2 production, particularly in the finishing process, often pioneering new high temperature abrasion and corrosion resistant solutions.
 Blasch Altron ™, Oxytron™ and Nitron™ silicon carbide were designed to improve plant efficiency, reliability and environmental performance.
 Blasch offers advanced silicon carbide solutions for wear and structural applications that often replace a metallic piece.
 Wear resistant micronizer linings, hot tickle piping, valves, reactor linings, chlorinator parts and other shapes are available.